teatalay/teatalay/README.md

 <br>
 *<small>Sep 2022 - July 2025</small>*
 <br>
-- Led the development of an advanced Email Builder and a Business Request Creation App using React, GrapesJS, and MJML.
+- Led development of Email Builder and Business Request Creation App using ReactJS, GrapesJS, MJML.
+Developed a no-code platform based on a Component-Master-Template-Email structure.
+Implemented a screenshot service for the platform's output.
+Resolved numerous bugs in the GrapesJS and MJML libraries.

 ---